Why Do I Procrastinate? ADHD Excuses — and Solutions

-We’ve heard all of your excuses and we know what they really are: procrastination incarnate.
+We’ve heard all of your excuses and we know what they really are: ADHD procrastination incarnate.
 Learn how to create deadlines, play music, and even conjure incentives to get the job done.

 Procrastination has many causes.
 Maybe you procrastinate because you don’t enjoy a task or you find a job too challenging to organize.
 Or you may not know how to get things done.
 I have listed the most common causes for procrastinating and ways to get organized and finish what you start.